-If required, you can now import users by clicking the Go button next to the Import users dropdown.
+If required, you can now import users by selecting Import users when editing the LDAP server, selecting the LDAP server from the Remote LDAP server dropdown, and clicking the Go button next to the Import users dropdown.
 This is not a required step, but can be done in cases where you want to include additional information to their accounts or assign FortiTokens.